 Omega-3 fatty acids

-One of the most important nutritional allies for hearing health is omega-3 fatty acid.
-A study from 2010 published in the American Journal of Clinical Nutrition found that participants who had at least two servings per week of cold-water fish high in omega-3s, had a 42 percent lower risk of developing age-related hearing loss than those who had less than one serving per week.
+Omega-3 fatty acids have long been associated with good hearing, but most of us don’t get enough in our daily diets.
+A 2010 study published in the American Journal of Clinical Nutrition showed that study participants who had at least two portions of cold-water fish per week rich in omega-3s had a 42 percent lower chance of experiencing age-related hearing loss compared to those who had less than one piece of fish per week.

 Many foods rich in omega-3 fatty acids include pastured eggs, flaxseeds, walnuts, and beef and lamb.
 Yet, of course, you cannot beat a good serving of salmon or sardines too.